jondot/awesome-react-native/README.md

 ### Build & Development

 - [react-native-assets ★24](https://github.com/llanox/react-native-assests) - Module to manage assets.
-It allows you download assests from a network and store into a specific local folder on iOS
+It allows you download assets from a network and store into a specific local folder on iOS
 - [babel-preset-react-native-stage-0 ★25](https://github.com/skevy/babel-preset-react-native-stage-0) - a Babel preset with latest Javascript goodies
 - [react-native-build-cli ★2](https://github.com/adonpro/react-native-build-cli) - a cli tool for react-native build
 - [react-native-code-push ★1502](https://github.com/Microsoft/react-native-code-push) - React Native plugin for the CodePush service